tidepool-org/data-science-handbook/instructions/meetings.md

 * A check-in should occur at the beginning of each meeting to make sure that everyone is in a good place to have a productive meeting.
 If someone is not feeling well, distracted by current events, etc. then a motion should be made to reschedule the meeting.

-* For now, we will record most meeting sessions for future reference.
+* We record most meeting sessions for future reference, but it is best practice to start the recording after the check-in.

 * When someone misses a meeting, we make a point to let the person know if there is specific information in the meeting they should know.